-Your first Pap test should be done within 3 years after your first sexual activity.
-It is recommended for all women between the ages of 21 and 65 years old.
-You should discuss specific recomendations with your provider bur for most women Pap test screening is recommended every 3 years.
+Pap tests are recommended for all women between the ages of 21 and 65 years old.
+You should discuss specific recomendations with your provider but for most women Pap test screening is recommended every 3 years.

-Student Health Services offers Pap tests to students who are currently enrolled for $65.00.
+The Student Health Clinic offers Pap tests to students who are currently enrolled for $65.00.
 This fee also includes Chlamydia and Gonorrhea testing at no additional charge.

 How do I get a FREE or lower cost Pap test?